colalb1/SEAM-Fielder-Optimization/README.md

 ## Fielder Shape Justification
-This contains the file that generates the GAMs for each position based on whether they can field a ball in play.
+Generates the GAMs trained on Statcast data for each position based on whether they can field a ball in play.
 This is used to justify the elliptic fielder shape in the optimization's implementation.

 ## Generating Field Coordinates
 File used to filter the SEAM distribution to fair territory for each stadium.
 The output is a flattened data table containing the in-play coordinates for each stadium.